komodorio/helm-dashboard/README.md

 ## Setup

+### Standalone Binary

+Since version 1.0, the recommended install method is to just use standalone binary.
+It does not require Helm or kubectl to be installed.

+Download the appropriate [release package](https://github.com/komodorio/helm-dashboard/releases) for your platform, unpack it and just run `dashboard` binary from it.

 ### Using Helm plugin manager

-To install the plugin, simply run Helm command:
+To install dashboard as Helm plugin, simply run Helm command:

 ```shell
 helm plugin install https://github.com/komodorio/helm-dashboard.git